 It's even possible to map your own database models directly into your programming language of choice (for example Java, C++, Visual Basic etc), meaning that the DBMS is able to use database models to generate application basics.
 Even the opposite is possible; you could just as easily turn your application data layer into a database model in Jasmine.
-Naturally this speed up the development process rapidly since the effort to transform conceptual models into database models is reduced.
+Naturally this speeds up the development process rapidly since the effort to transform conceptual models into database models is reduced.
 When the DBMS produces the foundation of the application code it also lessens the gap between the application and the database.

 The purpose of this document is to familiarize and present common tasks and concepts found in the Jasmine ODB environment.
 The aim is not to provide a complete and in-depth description of the whole eBusiness enterprise but rather to point out key aspects that are helpful to students at the Department of Computer and System Sciences (DSV) at the University of Stockholm / Royal Institute of Technology (KTH) in Sweden when performing different course assignments.
-For a complete and detailed documentation of Jasmine, please access the CA ftp server, using anonymous login at: ftp.ca.com/pub/jasmine/docs/nt\202
+A complete and detailed documentation of Jasmine is available under Start " Programs " Databases " Jasmine ii " Documentation.